slava-ugolnikov/---/README.md

 Since this code is designed for Telegram chats, the text length is limited.
 Try not to analyze texts longer than 10-15 sentences.

 ## Authors
-This chat would have not been introduced to this wicked world without work of Abramova Ulyana, Borodina Sofya, Kramkova Maria, Mokina Marina and Ugolnikov Vyacheslav
+This chat would have not been introduced to this world without work of Abramova Ulyana, Borodina Sofya, Kramkova Maria, Mokina Marina and Ugolnikov Vyacheslav